 White Chalk Paint application (too boring!):

-In Their New Home:
+Painted Candlesticks in Their New Home:

 The other paint project I completed was transforming this brassy napkin holder (I use as a mail sorter) into a fun metallic silver.
 Two light coats of the metallic spray paint provided a great coverage for this piece.
 I waited 24 hours before using to ensure it was completely dry/cured.